 This area was demolished in 2009 so the Hotel could be moved for BNSF Railway’s environmental remediation scam.

-Its configuration once contained a boiler room and later a rooming house (that may have been attached to the main building) and the Manning family house.
+The prior configuration once contained a boiler room and later a rooming house (that may have been attached to the main building) and the Manning family house.

 The Hotel substantially retains its original appearance.
 It is three and a half stories high, with a hipped roof and dormers on each side.
-The second and third stories have distinctive full-width balconies with square balusters supported by square wood posts at street level.
+The second and third stories have distinctive full-width verandas with square balusters supported by square wood posts at street level.

 The entry doors and large-paned commercial windows with transoms appear to be original.
 Single hung windows, mostly arranged in groups of three, are found on upper floors.